openservicemesh/osm/docs/dev_guide/_index.md

 Run `go get -d ./...` to download all required Go packages.

 Also the project requires Docker.
-See how to install Docker [here].(https://docs.docker.com/engine/install/)
+See how to [install Docker](https://docs.docker.com/engine/install/).

 #### Makefile